Navigation and Announcements

-The Selection Committee normally makes recommendations to the STScI Director in the form of a ranked list of candidates.
-Whenever possible, successful candidates are offered their first choice of host institution.
+The NHFP Selection Committee makes recommendations to the STScI director in the form of a ranked list of candidates, which forms the basis on which the director grants the NASA Hubble Fellowship awards.
 It often happens, however, that several successful candidates have requested the same host institution.
 In these cases, priority is usually given to the higher-ranked candidate.
-The general approach taken is to place as many new Hubble Fellows as possible in the host institutions of their choice, subject to: the limits on the number of fellows that can go to a given institution, the prioritized list of host institutions provided by the candidates, and the ranked list of candidates provided by the Selection Committee.
-This process can become complicated, with the decisions of one candidate affecting those of several other candidates, sometimes leading to decision grid-lock.
-Thus, with the goal of filling all the Hubble Fellowships in an orderly manner and avoiding last-minute decision cascades, all successful candidates are requested (and in rare cases, may be required) to make their decisions as expeditiously as possible.
+The general approach taken is to place as many new fellows as possible in the host institutions of their choice, subject to: the limits on the number of fellows that can go to a given institution, the prioritized list of host institutions provided by the candidates, and the ranked list of candidates provided by the selection committee.
+This process can become complicated, with the decisions of one candidate affecting those of several other candidates.
+Thus, with the goal of filling all the fellowships in an orderly manner and avoiding last-minute decision cascades, all successful candidates are requested (and in rare cases, may be required) to make their decisions as expeditiously as possible.

-Fellowship offers for 2017 will be made by early February 2017, and acceptance or refusal must be made before February 17, 2017.
+Fellowship offers for 2018 will be made by early February 2018, and acceptance or refusal must be made no later than February 16, 2018.
 After this date additional offers may be made if any of the initial awards are not accepted.

 2. Review Criteria

 The prime criterion used by the committee in their evaluation is excellence and expected impact of the proposed research.

 The committee also takes into account the following criteria:

 - Results and impact of prior research, including PhD thesis